christianityorigins/website/books/_posts/2024-10-14-scythians-new-world.md

 *   **Cortés Was an Auditor, Not a Conquistador:**
     *   Malinche (Doña Marina) was a noblewoman, not a slave.
 She recognized Cortés as legitimate authority and switched sides in the dynastic civil war.
-    *   Tlaxcala, etc., allied with Spanish because they were vassals of the **old Hegemony**, rebelling against the upstart, brutal Aztec "rogue branch."
+    *   Tlaxcala, etc., allied with Spanish because they were vassals of the old Hegemony, rebelling against the upstart, brutal Aztec "rogue branch."
+    *   The Spanish weren't looking for "cities of gold" (literal gold); they were looking for the mothballed corporate headquarters of the old Hegemony.
+Coronado and Cortés had secret maps (inherited from the Medici/Vatican archives) showing the exact GPS coordinates of the "Dragon" administrative grid.
     *   The Spanish were seen as the returning "Head Office" with legitimate claim.
 *   **Smallpox as a Demographic Weapon:**
     *   Hegemony historically used plague as a control tool.